We stand together, silent on the banks of the Whanganui River; ten Kiwis from different parts of the country.

 After a weekend here, I know exactly what he means.

-Reported by Jacqui Gibson for our AA Directions Winter 2019 issue
+Reported by Jacqui Gibson for our AA Directions Summer 2019 issue

 Monique’s Hiakai (meaning hungry in Māori) events are held in rural locations throughout New Zealand including Marlborough and Kumeu.
 The Whanganui River experience runs throughout November and December, 2018.